-When explaining what is Ashiatsu barefoot massage to other massage therapists, I start with addressing the one issue that many massage therapists ask themselves or eventually have to deal with during their massage career.
-'How long will my body do this be able to do this?'
+When explaining what Ashiatsu barefoot massage is to other massage therapists, I start with addressing the one issue that many massage therapists ask themselves or eventually have to deal with during their massage career.
+'How long will my body be able to do this?'
 For me, ashiatsu barefoot massage changed my life.

 Ashiatsu massage extended my bodywork practice and transformed it far beyond my imagination.

 I started experimenting with standing on my clients' backs and using my feet to give more pressure.
 My balance and leverage were limited as I only had the ceiling and wall to use.
 When I saw someone teaching Ashiatsu massage in a massage magazine, I knew this was the answer!
 I signed up for Ashiatsu training, and the rest is history.
-To learn more about how learning my Ashiatsu transformed my career read my blog Massage, Rolfing, and Life Experiences.
+To learn more about how learning my Ashiatsu transformed my career, I read my blog, Massage, Rolfing, and Life Experiences.

 Have you ever wondered how you were going to get through a full day of 5-6 deep tissue massages?
 Do clients continually ask for deeper pressure when you're giving them all you have?

 Even as a petite therapist, I never had any issues providing the deep pressure my clients craved.
-Body mechanics, anatomy knowledge, and technique go a long way in helping you increase your depth during the massage, but the repetitive wear and tear can eventually break down the body of the savviest massage therapist.
-And even with the best of body mechanics, doing myofascial work can be brutal on the hands and shoulder girdle.
+Body mechanics, anatomy knowledge, and technique go a long way in helping you increase your depth during the massage, but the repetitive wear and tear can eventually break down the savviest massage therapist's body.
+And even with the best body mechanics, doing myofascial work can be brutal on the hands and shoulder girdle.
 But at the age of 52, I have no problem providing up to 4 to 5 Rolfing sessions a day using gravity, my hips, and my feet.

 With Ashiatsu barefoot massage, you can provide a deeper pressure using your body weight.

 As a Rolfer, long fascial holds lasting 2-3 minutes are effortless when I'm using my feet.
 And the social distance?!?
-I love the fact that I do not feel like I'm on top of the client and all up in their space.
+I love that I don't feel like I'm on top of the client and all up in their space.
 If I were using my elbow or hands, my face would be about one foot, give or take a few inches from the client's body; it's at least 4'9" away when I'm using my feet!
-There are many benefits and perks to being able to use your feet, especially when you're working the back, hips, and legs.
+There are many benefits and perks to using your feet, especially when working the back, hips, and legs.

 But Ashiatsu barefoot massage is about more than just going deep.